Dodo Species Facts

 The dodo (Raphus cucullatus) lived exclusively on Mauritius, a volcanic island in the southern Indian Ocean.
 A closely related bird, the Rodrigues solitaire (Pezophaps solitaria), lived on the nearby island of Rodrigues.
 Both birds evolved in the same basic situation: island isolation with few, if any, mammalian predators.
 That ecological context is everything when you're trying to understand how a bird defends itself, because defense strategies evolve in direct response to the threats an animal actually faces.

 Mauritius was covered in dense tropical forest, including tambalacoque trees (Sideroxylon grandiflorum), Pandanus, and endemic palms.
 Scientists reconstructed this picture largely from a remarkable fossil site called Mare aux Songes, an ancient swamp in south-eastern Mauritius that acted as a kind of natural bone trap, preserving dodo remains alongside plant matter, seeds, and other animal fossils.
-This site is essentially a window into the dodo's world, and what it shows is a forested, seasonally variable island where food availability shifted with rainfall cycles.
-The dodo's behavioral toolkit, including how it responded to threats, evolved within that specific setting.
+The 2015 review of [Mare aux Songes](https://www. tandfonline.

 The critical takeaway from this island context: without wolves, big cats, or other ground-level mammalian hunters, the dodo had no evolutionary pressure to develop flight, extreme speed, or aggressive anti-predator behaviors.
 What it had was enough to survive in the world it actually inhabited, right up until that world changed dramatically.